plenoptic-org/plenoptic_presentations/2026-03-16_cosyne-workshop/slides.md

 ## Big picture goal

+What do you do after you fit your model to your data? <!-- .element: style="font-size:1.5em" -->

 - Better understand computational visual models. <!-- .element: class="fragment" data-fragment-index="1" -->
 - Compare models. <!-- .element: class="fragment" data-fragment-index="2" -->
 - Improve models. <!-- .element: class="fragment" data-fragment-index="3" -->